SidharthAnand04/gem-starter-code/README.md

   - Grayscale conversion and thresholding for enhanced lane visibility
   - Frame buffering for stable detection
 - Generates waypoints for vehicle navigation
-- Includes stop sign detection using YOLOv5
+- Stop sign detection can be introduced using YOLOv5

 #### Vehicle Control
 - Implements PID controllers for both speed and steering
 - Features:
   - Adaptive steering control based on lateral error
   - Speed control with acceleration limits
-  - Emergency stop functionality for stop sign detection
   - Smooth gear shifting and brake control

 ### Key Features